streamich/freestyler/README.md

 ### Atoms

-Atoms are a shorthand notation for common CSS rules.
+Atoms are shorthand notations for common CSS rules.
 For example, instead of writing

 ```js
 const template = {